-- The Enterprise Server Manager repository requires MySQL Server 5.6.14 or higher.
-The MySQL Enterprise Service Manager installation includes the latest version of MySQL Server.
-If you intend to use a MySQL repository other than the one bundled in the MySQL Enterprise Service Manager installation, it is recommended that you use the latest MySQL 5.6.x, or 5.7.x version. - If you have previously configured a default login path on the same machine on which you are installing MySQL Enterprise Service Manager with the bundled repository, you must delete the cnf in which the default login details are defined before installing.
+- The MySQL Enterprise Service Manager installation includes the latest version of MySQL Server.
+If you intend to use a MySQL repository other than the one bundled in the MySQL Enterprise Service Manager installation, it is recommended that you use the latest MySQL 5.6.x version. - If you have previously configured a default login path on the same machine on which you are installing MySQL Enterprise Service Manager with the bundled repository, you must delete the cnf in which the default login details are defined before installing.
 If a default login path is defined, the installation fails to complete.
 It is recommended to install MySQL Enterprise Service Manager on a dedicated server. - The Monitoring Agent can monitor any version of MySQL Server from version 5.5 onwards.